rubengamboa/4820-slides/ch03-design-theory.md

 * We also discussed the **chase algorithm** for proving lossless decompositions
   <br><br>
 * In fact the chase algorithm is very useful in many other contexts
-* We can restate the closure algorithm as a chase starting from a tableux
+* We can restate the closure algorithm as a chase starting from a tableaux
-  1. The tableux starts with two rows that agree on $X$ and on nothing else
+  1. The tableaux starts with two rows that agree on $X$ and on nothing else
   2. After the chase, $A \in X^+$ if and only if the rows agree on attribute $A$